auth0/docs/articles/connections/passwordless/ios-sms-swift.md

 ---
-title: Using Passwordless Authentication on iOS with SMS
+title: Using Passwordless Authentication on iOS with SMS in Swift
 ---

 <%= include('./_using-lock-ios-sms', { language: 'swift' }) %>